 Access to the memorial site is possible throughout the year.
 When the Centre de la Mémoire is open, the only access is through that building.
 When it is closed, either after hours or from 16 December to 31 January, two gates allow access to the ruined village.

 Entry to the ruined village is free of charge.
-There is an entry for the Centre de la Mémoire (see below).
+There is an entry fee for the Centre de la Mémoire (see above).

 Official Website (French only)